nicktill/task-app/README.md

 npm run server
 ```

-## Now that the json server(databsae) is built we can now run our dev container
+## Now that the json server(db) is built we can now run our dev container

 ```
 npm start